PaddyCooper08/GlucoBuddy/README.md

 - Node.js (v16 or higher recommended)
 - A Telegram bot token (get one from [@BotFather](https://t.me/BotFather))
 - Your Libre Link Up account credentials
+- A publicly accessible webhook URL (for production deployment)

 ### Installation